vrdominguez/test-actions-go/README.md

 # test-actions-go

-Simple test with got and github actions
+Simple test with Go and Github Actions.